 The former Portuguese colony of Macau entered the 21st century with all guns blazing and the development has been skyrocketing ever since.
-Now known as the ‘Las Vegas of the East’, global casino and entertainment corporations are keen to maintain this growth in establishing massive integrated resorts in the territory, which offer plenty of things to do in Macau beyond the gaming tables.
+Known as the ‘Las Vegas of the East’, global casino and entertainment corporations are keen to maintain this growth in establishing massive integrated resorts in the territory, which offer plenty of things to do in Macau beyond the gaming tables.
 Tens of millions of tourists flock here annually and there appears to be few signs of a slowdown.

 However, Macau is not just about chancing one’s hand on the gaming tables.
 It’s a historic UNESCO World Heritage city with plenty of places to visit, glamorous dining, shopping and relaxation opportunities.

 Golfing enthusiasts have a choice of:

 - Macau Golf and Country Club on the island of Coloane

 With land at a premium, it is not surprising that there are just two courses in Macau.

 Located close to the popular Cotai casino and entertainment strip, Caesar’s Golf course was initially known as the Oriental Macau Golf Course but changed hands and was taken over by Caesar’s, the golfing division of Harrah’s Entertainment of the United States.

 Harrah’s refurbished and developed the course then sold it a few years ago to a local company called Pearl Dynasty Investment.